jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

     AssertionError: 'third' != ''
     - third

-* I change the value to match the result
+* I will make the value to match the result

   .. code-block:: python